 While the Goodfellows primary mission is the purchase of merchandise and the distribution of holiday gift packages, several other programs have been developed to serve the children of our community.
 These programs enhance the quality of life of our area's young people in a variety of significant ways.

 This exemplary program provides shoes for children who cannot afford proper footwear.
 These children are identified through the Attendance and Administrative Offices in the school districts with which we work.
 They are then presented with vouchers for a complimentary pair of shoes at any Detroit area Mr. Alan's store.
 Mr. Alan's fits the child with the right pair of shoes and then turns the costs over to the Goodfellows.
-In 2012, $10,000 was committed to this program.
+In 2013, $10,000 will be committed to this program.

-In 2012, we committed $5,000 to provide emergency dental care to kids who cannot afford it.
+In 2012, we will commit $5,000 to provide emergency dental care to kids who cannot afford it.
 Thanks to the efforts of students and faculty at the University of Detroit Mercy, this program is a great success.
 And thanks to the generosity of the Michigan Dental Foundation, the Goodfellows are also able to provide dental kits for each holiday gift package.
 These kits include a toothbrush, toothpaste and a bookmark about dental care.
+This year we will also provide floss and timers in some of the packages.
 The items are packaged in an attractive pouch that can be used as a pencil case.

-The Detroit Goodfellows spent $5,000 in 2012 for two students to attend the School of Journalism at Wayne State University in Detroit.
+The Detroit Goodfellows spend $5,000 each year for two students to attend the School of Journalism at Wayne State University in Detroit.
 The scholarships are named the Goodfellows Mike McCormick Scholarship in honor of the late Detroit News editor Mike McCormick who was a member and avid supporter of the Detroit Goodfellows.
 McCormick was also responsible for editing and coordinating the annual Goodfellows Sales Day newspaper.